Voters Without an Address

-A person who does not reside at a fixed permanent or private structure can still be properly registered to vote if that person is qualified and if that person's registration address is any of the following places in the state.
+A person who does not reside at a fixed permanent or private structure shall be properly registered to vote if that person is qualified and if that person's registration address is any of the following places in the state:

 A person who is otherwise qualified to vote shall NOT be refused registration or declared not qualified to vote because the person does not live in a permanent, private or fixed structure.